TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 - The GSI's "Display Cutout" option in Developer Settings "device default, hide, etc" does not effectively hide the notch, like it does on the device's stock firmware

+- The System UI of the GSI currently conflicts with the Magisk module Pix3lify

 - Once decrypting the device, 1) the fingerprint API for the GSI is erased and 2) when setting a screen lock, it refuses to accept the correct passcode to unlock the device; in other words, any password is the "incorrect password"

 - (Beta D) This may be a kernel problem but in certain button presses or certain actions, the GSI freezes and forcefully restarts the device, such as opening the camera, or changing certain states of quick settings